 Quartet (カルテット/Karutetto) - TBS/2017

 theme song, and the fact that Mitsushima Hikari ('Woman') stars in it sold me on this show.
-Four musicians who did the grown-up thing and relegated their musical talent to mere hobbies meet coincidentally at a Tokyo karaoke spot (use karaoke for practice rooms, who woulda thunk?), and decide to form a string quartet.
+Four musicians who did the grown-up thing and relegated their musical talent to mere hobbies meet coincidentally at a Tokyo karaoke spot (you can use karaoke rooms as practice rooms, who woulda thunk?), and decide to form a string quartet.
 This quartet, called Quartet Donuts Hole, is based at the second violinist's family cottage in Karuizawa.
 They each have less-than-stellar pasts, but lead violinist Maki is the most mysterious, speaking the softest and saying the least about herself.
 She becomes the anchor of the quartet and the four-way friendship, but little does she know that cellist Suzume (Mitsushima Hikari) has been paid by Maki's mother-in-law to investigate Maki's involvment in the disappearance of her husband.
-The humor is dry, the adult awkwardness is so satisfying, and the secrets revealed about each member emphasize their humanity rather than casting them as bad people.
+The humor is dry, the grown-up awkwardness is so satisfying, and the secrets revealed about each member emphasize their humanity rather than casting them as bad people.
 They've each endured their share of disappointment, but they also have a rare opportunity to re-engage in their musical passions with a new group of friends, long after what's often called the youthful "prime" of one's life.
 'Quartet' is a slow burn, but it was my favorite of the season!

 (Ubai Ai, Fuyu/Stolen Love, Winter) - TV Asahi/2017